Updated by Bernardita Sallato, WSU, February 2022

 Tree Fruit Training Systems by Crop

-Tatura trellis or V system
+Tatura trellis (vertical or on a V angle)

 Central Leader (older)